-Sets a port to be used for the FXS (Foreign eXchange Subscriber interface) port to the FXO (Foreign eXchange Office interface -- the phone) port.
+Sets a port to be used for the FXS (foreign exchange station) interface port to the FXO (foreign exchange office) interface-the phone-port.
 Default is none.

 set voip profile [1 - 4] advanced-telephony-setting t38-option [on | off]

 Enables or disables T.38 fax capability for the VoIP profile.